Published on

 builder.Services.AddSingleton<FrontendTelemetry>(); // one shared set of instruments

-The appendix copy of FrontendTelemetry also exposes the active count a second way, as an ObservableGauge (frontend.circuits.active_gauge) whose callback reads the current value on each collection.
-It is there to show the pull-based gauge pattern next to the push-based UpDownCounter; for circuits the UpDownCounter is what you would actually chart, so the rest of the post uses frontend.circuits.active.
+The appendix FrontendTelemetry also exposes the count as an ObservableGauge (frontend.circuits.active_gauge) -- the pull-based pattern next to the push-based UpDownCounter.
+For circuits you'd chart the UpDownCounter, so the rest of the post uses frontend.circuits.active.

-Then, the thing that feeds it.
-To turn circuit lifecycle events into those metrics, we use a CircuitHandler registered as scoped, so .NET creates one instance per circuit.
-Each per-circuit handler holds that session's own state (no dictionaries to manage) and reports into the single shared FrontendTelemetry:
+To turn circuit lifecycle events into those metrics, register a CircuitHandler as scoped, so .NET creates one instance per circuit.
+Each handler holds its own session state, with no dictionaries to manage, and reports into the shared FrontendTelemetry:

 builder.Services.AddScoped<CircuitHandler, CircuitTrackingCircuitHandler>();